D-Day veterans remember landing in Normandy 75 years ago

 Students raise money to send D-Day veterans to NormandyJune 5, 201901:19

-Rice then fought on the ground in Normandy for the next 37 days.
+Rice then fought on the ground in Normandy for more than a month.
 “By the time we moved through 37 days of combat in Normandy and then jumped in Market Garden and then in Bastogne we, for the most part, were pretty well thinned out.
 I think we, out of 128 guys, we had less than 90,” said Rice.

 He was injured in combat four times, later receiving a Purple Heart and a Bronze Star Medal.